Home

 Friendly-This is a very "people friendly" breed.
 Not especially shy or timid, he can be trusted not to nip at the heels of strangers.
 His is also friendly with and tolerant of other animals.

-Trainability-This breed does well in obediance training.
-Patience will get you much further than scolding.
-Shouting, impatient or harsh training is completely unnecessary and will hinder progress.
-Patience will go a long way when training any breed.
+Trainability-This breed does well in obedience training.
+Shouting, impatient or harsh training is completely unnecessary and will hinder progress with any breed.
+Patience and positive reinforcement will go a long way when training.

 Excitability-Not an overly excitable breed, they are happiest when pleasing and getting the attention of their owner.
 You'd sooner find them curled up in your lap than bouncing off your walls.